kevinolega/callcentertrainingtips/_posts/2012-10-13-ten-things-advantage.md

 I’m just trying to get stuff out of my head and at the same time, help people without explaining to them in person.

-My first blog was put up to have my advice available without needing to repeat what I said over and over again.
+My first website was put up to have my advice available without needing to repeat what I said over and over again.

 It also helps myself to be found online.